fkariminejadasl/ml-notebooks/docs/gpu.md

 ## Use GPUs

+#### Remote VSCode

+- Install the `Remote-SSH` extension from the Extensions view.
+- Run `Remote-SSH: Connect to Host` to connect to a remote host.
+   - If you don’t have a `~/.ssh/config` file set up, you’ll need to run `Remote-SSH: Add New SSH Host` or set it up manually.

 #### Quick Test

 The `gcn1` node is available for quick GPU tests without the need to request a GPU.
 However, this node has limited resources.
 For reference examples, check out [Using IDEs](https://servicedesk.surf.nl/wiki/display/WIKI/PyCharm+and+other+JetBrains+IDEs+for+remote+development) and [Remote Visualization](https://servicedesk.surf.nl/wiki/display/WIKI/Remote+visualization+desktop+on+Snellius).